Keyboard shortcuts

 // if x == 0.0 { 1.0 } else { 0.0 }

-// We use scf.if since there's no direct float negation of boolean sense.
+// We use scf.if since there's no direct float-to-boolean negation.

 self.context,